Ombudsman Program Overview

 Other Ombudsman Program Services:

-Senior Home Information Program--Assists with the development and procurement of funding for the Senior Home Information Program (SHIP) in Ross County and Scioto County.
+Senior Home Information Program - Assists with the development and procurement of funding for the Senior Home Information Program (SHIP) in Ross County and Scioto County.
 SHIP is a free service for older adults to help them to safely age in place in their homes.
 SHIP provides a free home security assessment, fire safety inspection, fall assessment, and long term care consultation.
-Provider referral e-mail information for SHIP in Ross County is email@example.com and Karen Wilcoxon, AAA7 PASSPORT assessor - firstname.lastname@example.org for SHIP in Scioto County.
+Provider referral e-mail information for SHIP in Ross County and Scioto County is Cindy Throckmorton at email@example.com or 1-800-582-7277, ext.
+23310.